“The defendant works at…”

 - The “someone of suitable age and discretion” requirement may not even pop up.
 In some jurisdictions, the docs can just be slid into the mail slot, or the officer will slap a Post-It note on the door telling the defendant to come and get his documents at the Post Office or local police station!

-** It’s truly baffling– clients routinely say to me (with a straight face, no less!) to “just tell the Chinese to (do XYZ…).”
+*** It’s truly baffling– clients routinely say to me (with a straight face, no less!) to “just tell the Chinese to (do XYZ…).”
 I even had opposing counsel make that argument in a hearing once.
 The judge audibly giggled.
-IT DOESN’T WORK THAT WAY, FOLKS.
+It just doesn’t work that way, folks.
+If neither Biden nor Trump can simply tell China what to do, what makes you thing I can?

-Author’s Note: This post was almost about The Munsters, but Fred is just funnier than Herman.
+Author’s Note: This post was almost about The Munsters (they lived at 1313 Mockingbird Lane, Herman worked at the funeral parlor…), but Fred Flintstone is objectively funnier than Herman Munster.